How to roll over a 529 to a Roth IRA?

 What are the pros and cons of a 529 rollover to a Roth IRA?

-Rolling over a 529 to a Roth IRA has its upsides and downsides.
+Rolling over a 529 to a Roth IRA has its advantages and disadvantages.
+Both of which you should weigh up before you make a financial decision.

-These factors should be considered when deciding to convert a 529 to a Roth IRA:
+Here are some factors you should consider when deciding to convert a 529 to a Roth IRA:

 • Tax-free growth: Your money continues to grow tax-free in a Roth IRA, offering long-term benefits.